NovembreLab/eems-around-the-world/README.md

 The pipeline is implemented using [Snakemake](https://bitbucket.org/snakemake), using `python` for most data wrangling and `R` for most plotting.
+You can use VAPE without prior knowledge of Snakemake by following this README step by step.

-Examples of possible outputs are the following.
+### Examples of possible outputs
 For a complete list of options, please refer to [output options](output-options).

 #### Two dimentsional PCA plot with names of individuals
 <img src="example_images/pca2d_indiv.png" height="270">